-So mainly you would do Manuel Antonio, which is in the southern part of it’s in the middle south of Costa Rica, along with the ocean.
+So mainly you would do Manuel Antonio, which is in the southern part of Costa Rica, along with the ocean in the middle south.
 The coastline, the wildlife.
-It’s fascinating because of the wildlife there, you could literally have constant daily personal interactions.
+It’s fascinating because of the wildlife there, you could have constant daily personal interactions.
 The next place that you would visit is the rainforest.

 Arenal and La Fortuna

 Those two places are the most popular, and the rainforest is the Arenal and La Fortuna area.
-This is also where the volcano is, and this is where the majority of the best adventure tours you could possibly have are.
+This is also where the volcano is and the best adventure tour.

 What to Do in Costa Rica?

 But please make sure to find out if they are insured, and how often they maintain it.
 It’s really important.
-Some of them could be really dangerous, and you just don’t want to risk it.
+Some could be dangerous, and you just don’t want to risk it.